East Bengal FC: Honours

 East Bengal Club has won honours both domestically and in international competitions.
 They have won the National Football League title 3 times and the Federation Cup 8 times.
-They also won the Calcutta Football League a record 40 times and the IFA Shield a record 29 times.
+They also won the Calcutta Football League a record 41 times and the IFA Shield a record 29 times including Durand Cup 17 times and Rovers Cup 10 times.
 The club has won more than 150 trophies, which are listed below: